under-score/NDI-webRTC/README.md

 A proof of principle python script that converts a NDI video stream to WebRTC

+Video only

-Runs on Mac under Sequoia 15.1
+Needs MacOS, tested under Sequoia 15.1

 Needs Python 3.8